-The youngest daughter of Mario Prada , Miuccia Prada has transformed her family’s modest leather goods house into one of fashion’s ready to wear powerhouses.
+The youngest granddaughter of Mario Prada , Miuccia Prada has transformed her family’s modest leather goods house into one of fashion’s ready to wear powerhouses.
 Prada is now the flagship brand of the publicly listed Prada Group, which includes Miu Miu and shoe makers Church’s and Car Shoe.

 Prada completed a PhD in political science before studying to become a mime, joining the communist party and working at Milan’s Piccolo Teatro.
 She entered the family business in 1978 and eventually began designing for her family’s then accessories house in 1985, producing a line of black lightweight backpacks that were an immediate success.